adamretter/vbe-test/README.md

 | 14.0.2+12     | J9         | Yes   | Yes    |
 | (jdk.java.net) 15+36-1562    | HotSpot    | No    | **FAIL**   |
 | (jdk.java.net) 15+36-1562    | HotSpot    | Yes   | Yes    |

+The tests that fail are all HotSpot based JDK 12 - 15.
+Passing the argument `-Xint` or `-XX:TieredStopAtLevel=3` causes the tests those tests to pass, which suggests the issue may be in the C2 compiler.

 ## Travis CI results